EmuDeck/emudeck.github.io/docs/tools/steamos/emulationstation-de.md

 Some emulators set up by EmuDeck need a unique steam input profile (like Cemu or Citra) since you cannot do combo hotkeys easily.
 These emulators use a Steam Input profile to bind keyboard keys to buttons on a radial or touch menu.

 The EmulationStation-DE combines all of these different profiles into a single menu and allows you to select your emulator profile on the fly.
 For emulators without a Steam Input profile, use combo hotkeys.
-Visit https://github.com/dragoonDorise/EmuDeck/wiki/Hotkeys for both a list of the specific buttons on the various radial and touch menus as well as the combo hotkeys.
+Visit the [Hotkeys](../../controls-and-hotkeys/steamos/hotkeys.md) page for both a list of the specific buttons on the various radial and touch menus as well as the combo hotkeys.

 #### How to Use the EmulationStation-DE Profile